ducky4life/ns-detag/README.md

 ## Appoint Self as Regional Officer (defaults to J)

-Similar to renaming governor, but appointing your nation as RO instead with Appearance, Communications, and Embassies authorities
+Similar to renaming governor, but appointing your nation as RO instead with Appearance, Communications, and Embassies authorities.

+First button press takes you to https;//www.nationstates.net/page=regional_officer/nation=yournationhere/ if you are not there, second one appoints RO.

 ## Switcher Login (defaults to Y)